inclezd/foss-project-evaluations/README.md

 # FOSS Project Evaluations

 The repository will collect evaluations of FOSS projects with regard to their suitability for student engagement.
-The evaluations should be easily updated over time.
+The evaluations should be easy to update.
 The evaluation rubric may also change over time.

 ## Evaluation Criteria